YashMarmat/django-ecommerce-bookstore/README.md

 <img src="https://github.com/YashMarmat/Pages-App-django/blob/master/templates/dj-ecom-bstore-pic2.png?raw=true">

+### Live App
+* checkout the site here: https://dj-bookstore.onrender.com/

+### Short Note

 This guide will Step-by-Step help you to create your own ecommerce bookstore application in django.
 With HTML, CSS, JAVASCRIPT and Django Framework.

 Note: this guide is not for absolute beginners so im assuming that you have the basic knowledge of MVT in django to get started.
-To know more on it i recommed you <a href="https://docs.djangoproject.com/en/3.0/">django documentation</a>.
+To know more on it i recommend you <a href="https://docs.djangoproject.com/en/3.0/">django documentation</a>.

 # Table of contents
 - [About_this_App](#About_this_App)